BioRDM/data-wrangling-with-r/README.md

 The notebooks capture the typical workflows for data curation in biomedical data (probably also suitable any other descipline where data are entered manually into spreadsheets).

-The structure is:
+The folder structure is (`out` and `data` are not under version control):
 ```
+- data - curated input data
-- data - generated cleaned data
+- out - generated different forms of data
 - raw_data - input data (COVID prevalence, sites coordinates and population)
 - src - RMarkdown notebooks for data cleaning
 ```